balijanos/pencil-imp4corona/README.md

   sceneObjects["My_Spinner"]:start()
 ```

 The generated scene can be modified freely.
-At show/hide processes native objects will be automatically handled.
+At the scene show/hide processes native objects will be automatically handled.
 ```
 function scene:show(event)
   local sceneGroup = self.view